Irish census 2022: Public to have their say in new time capsule feature

 Richard Boyd Barrett, an opposition politician from the People Before Profit party, speculated on what he might write on his own form.

-"I think what I'll put in my time capsule is asking the people who are still hear in 100 years' time: 'Has 100 years of government managed to sort out the housing crisis?'," Mr Boyd Barrett said.
+"I think what I'll put in my time capsule is asking the people who are still here in 100 years' time: 'Has 100 years of government managed to sort out the housing crisis?'," Mr Boyd Barrett said.

 "I fear we may well find they haven't."